SOP for Scrap Classifications in Soap Industry

 Log or record shall be maintained of generation, verification for to be used, and reconciliation system in place.

-All scrap bags should be tagged for their type (QC Passed with sign) to be placed in the particular place (Separate place for B type & C type scrap (lock and key COMPANY) and then a separate place for to be segregated scrap) with their identity.
+All scrap bags should be tagged for their type (QC Passed with sign) to be placed in a particular place (Separate place for B type & C type scrap (lock and key COMPANY) and then a separate place for segregated scrap) with their identity.
 COMPANY QA will keep control over practices and will enforce good practices.

-All the B type and to-be segregated scrap need to be stored in good condition and GMP must be ensured.
+All the B-type and to-be segregated scraps need to be stored in good condition and GMP must be ensured.
 Record B-type scrap as per Annexure-I.

 C Type Scrap

-Floor sweepings, noodles sweepages, soap fallen on dirty conditions, machines cleaning, contaminated soap, sieves cleaning leftovers, fallen on the floor from collection trays, etc.
+Floor sweepings, noodles sweepages, soap fell on dirty conditions, machines cleaning, contaminated soap, sieve cleaning leftovers, fallen on the floor from collection trays, etc.

-Any other contaminated, trials, or rejected soap will also be treated as C type.
+Any other contaminated, trialed, or rejected soap will also be treated as C-type.

-The scrap bags should be clearly tagged with rejected REG tag on bags and properly tied.
+The scrap bags should be clearly tagged with rejected REG tags on bags and properly tied.

-Rejected scrap bags with red Tag (C type) must move from the plant to their particular area under lock & key provision with COMPANY on the same day on generation.
+Rejected scrap bags with red Tag (C type) must move from the plant to their particular area under lock & key provision with COMPANY on the same day of generation.

 Daily Opening & Closing stock of the flooring scrap should be maintained by the manufacturing team and subsequently cross-checked & signed by the COMPANY QA person during a shift.
 Record C-type scrap.